 Hermit crabs always pass feces within their shells.
 They have an anus, known as the telson, at the base of their anatomy.
 As you’d expect, this is where fecal matter exits the gut.

-Hermit crabs remain in their shell throughout this process.
-All animals feel vulnerable while eliminating.
-They cannot flee and thus maintain a constant state of high alert.
+Hermit crabs remain in their shell throughout this process, as they feel vulnerable while eliminating.
+They can’t flee, so they maintain a constant state of high alert.

 What Does Hermit Crab Poop Look Like?

 Healthy hermit crab poop will be black or dark brown.
-It’s usually about the size of a penny and just as thin.
-The waste of hermit crabs will usually be long and curl to the right.
+It’s usually about 10-15 mm long and sausage-shaped.
+The waste of hermit crabs will usually be quite long and curl to the right.